New Year’s Eve Around the World!

 She is said to answer wishes on New Year’s Eve to those who send offerings of flowers and gifts to the ocean on small blue and white wooden boats.

-A spectacular fireworks show lights the sky for Réveillon and not a spec of sand goes untouched.
+A spectacular fireworks show lights up the sky for Réveillon and not a spec of sand goes untouched.

 Russia: Happy Old New Year

 First, let’s skip December 25th and jump to December 31st.
 Exit Santa Claus stage left, enter Ded Moroz (Grandfather Frost) front and center.
 Ded Moroz arrives on New Year’s Eve with his granddaughter Sneguritchka (Snow Girl).
 They deliver presents to children under the Novogodnaya Yolka (New Year Tree) that is decorated with sweets and topped with a bright star.
 Second on the holiday list is Christmas Day, which in Russia is on January 7th.
 With presents and fairy tales already exchanged, Christmas Day is more focused on the religious meaning of Christmas.
 Last, but certainly not least, is Old New Year’s Day.
-You heard it right, Old New Year’s day on January 14th is not an official holiday, however, it is still widely celebrated in Russia.
+You heard that right, Old New Year’s day on January 14th is not an official holiday, however, it is still widely celebrated in Russia.

 We hope you have a wonderful time celebrating the start of the new year with your friends and family.
 Thanks for traveling with us and Happy New Year!